Nov 29, 2016

 There is nothing more dissatisfying to a customer than to wait for a prolonged period of time for a response, or to be ignored entirely.
 Never forget that your social channels are an extension of your brand, just as important as your website or a hard copy brochure, and any negative experiences a customer may have via social has the potential to seriously harm your brand’s reputation.

 The best thing to do is implement a system that enables you to prioritize customer communications depending on how urgently they require a response – i.e., a tweet in which a customer is complaining about your product should be addressed over a positive comment or compliment, though you should ultimately respond to both.

 Most businesses have a well-established marketing strategy, but very few have a documented plan for retention.
 If you aim to retain, you will make more of an effort nurturing your customer relationships by extension.
-We’ve already established that retention is cheaper than acquisition, (and 82% of companies agree!), but it can expand your profit margins too.
+We’ve already established that retention is cheaper than acquisition, but it can expand your profit margins too.
 In fact, increasing customer retention rates by just 5% increases profits by anything from 25 to 95%.

 Besides an exceptional product offering and competitive price point, there are a number of approaches you can take to improve retention rates.
 Unparalleled social customer service will help, as will targeted emails.
 But the real key to customer retention lies in the execution.

 Regardless of your business type or target audience, content marketing is a top performing retention tool, and can simultaneously cement your customer relationships due to its personalized nature.
 Again, you can use analytics and marketing automation to send emails to customers that include percentage discounts tailored to individual personas based on their preferences and previous buying behaviour.
 If a customer hasn’t purchased, or even opened one of your emails for a while, you can incentivize them to re-engage with your brand with a special offer (be sure to state it in the subject line if possible!).